 Prescriber Consultations

-Psychiatrists are available through same-day phone consultations to offer guidance on:
+Psychiatrists are available for same-day phone consultations to offer guidance on:

 • diagnostic questions